vichekaoeun/Movie-Project/README.md

 # Moodify
 Moodify aims to bring convenience to all movie lovers across the internet.
-Using the Mood Mixer feature, our website will scour multiple box office movies that fits your current mood.
-Not only that Movie Mood Mixer allows users to connect with other users across the internet, allowing users to share their favorite movie playlists to people across the world.
+Using the Moodify feature, our website will scour multiple box office movies that fits your current mood.
+Not only that Moodify allows users to connect with other users across the internet, allowing users to share their favorite movie playlists to people across the world.
 # Setup
 Before working there are specific tools and extensions to install: <br>
 - [<u> NodeJS </u>](https://nodejs.org/en/download)